epixjava/op1REpackerGUI/README.md

 The main reason you are using this program!
 Here you can select from a list of mods and gfx patches.

 The firmware can be automatically modified with some predefined mods.
-These have been tested on the firmware version 246.
+These have been tested on the current firmware, version 246.
 Currently available mods are:

  * iter